 If the book you want is not in the Hastings Library, or you would like to locate other books on your topic, use WorldCat, a database containing information about books from most of the libraries in the English-speaking world.
 Once you find a book, select "Request Item Through Interlibrary Loan" to borrow the book.

-If you find a book that looks interesting, and you are not on campus, click on the call number to browse titles on the shelf nearby.
+If you find a book that looks interesting and you are not on campus, locate the book in our library catalog, then click on the book title, and then scroll to the bottom of the screen to virtually browse the titles nearby on the shelf..
 Of course, if you are on campus, browsing the shelves is a great way to find relevant books.